sohanjs111/Python/Week 2/Expression and Variables/Practice Quiz/Readme.md

 By contrast, explicit conversion is where we manually convert from one data type to another by calling the relevant function for the data type we want to convert to.

+# Practice Quiz
+Only the program file are uploaded :)